 When we consider whether it is necessary to quarantine a larger group such as a grade level or division, we examine specific patterns to determine if we have isolated cases or connected cases with potential internal spread.
 We are prepared to pivot to a 10- to 14-day move to distance learning if the Athens Academy cases dictate such a decision.
 We have numbers assigned for our internal process, but have removed them from the plan so we can make the best decisions at any given time.

-A decision to move the entire school to remote learning would be made in consultation with local health authorities and healthcare professionals.
-Instances of this happening would include a mandate from an outside authority; the healthcare system in Northeast Georgia in crisis; and/or transmission rates in the school are across divisions and approaching 2%.
-It is assumed that these positive cases would be within a short period of time and indicating community spread.
+A decision to move the entire school to distance learning would be made in consultation with local health authorities and healthcare professionals.
+Instances of this happening would include a mandate from an outside authority; the healthcare system in Northeast Georgia in crisis; and/or transmission rates in the school are across divisions and approaching 2% or more.
+It is assumed that these positive cases would be within a short period of time and would indicate community spread.
 We could also be forced to move to virtual learning for a period of time should we have too many students or faculty staying home, making it difficult for us to safely manage the on-campus environment.